Oh no!! Did you forget someone in the office for your annual gift giving?!

 - The thoughtfulness of the item is more important that the item itself.
 Better to give a thoughtfully chosen token than an extravagant-but-generic item.

-For these reasons, and just because they’re generally fabulous, we love giving BOOKS!
-Sure, they may not be the most original of items, but they can express a lot of thought and care, be incredibly valuable to the recipient far beyond the investment from the giver, form the basis of interesting conversations to come, and are easy to purchase (and to stash in your desk for that last minute gift for the colleague you accidentally left off your list!)
+For these reasons, and just because they’re generally wonderful, we love giving BOOKS!
+Sure, they may not be the most original of items, but chosen well, they can express a lot of thought and care, be incredibly valuable to the recipient far beyond the investment from the giver, form the basis of interesting conversations to come, and are easy to purchase (and to stash in your desk for that last minute gift for the colleague you accidentally left off your list!)